 So Many Exciting Uses!

 I served it sliced with my olive sun-dried tomato dip, with my beer bread, and it was a huge hit as a first course.
-But of course it is perfect as a first course with a salad.
+But it is perfect as a first course with a salad as well.
 It also makes the perfect sandwich, with your favorite toppings and condiments (love it with some Dijon mustard, lettuce and tomato).
 Cut it into strips and throw it salads.
 Etc, see what you are in the mood for at dinner time.

 A Good Food Processor is Key